theLylabean/github-practice2/README.md

 # github-practice2
-To improve is to chang
+To improve is to change